 - Using frozen zucchini.
 You can make my Chocolate Zucchini Cake recipe with frozen zucchini too!
 Thaw the zucchini and squeeze out any excess water with a paper towel.
 Then add it to the cake batter as directed.

-- Best way to pour glaze on a bundt cake.
+- Best way to pour ganache on a bundt cake.
 Place strips of parchment paper under the edges of your cake before adding the glaze.
 After pouring glaze over the cake, remove the parchment strips.
 Your cake platter will be neat and clean!

 - Serve: Serve slightly warm with a dollop of fresh whipped cream or scoop of vanilla ice cream.
 Or drizzle some heavy whipping cream on it for a decadent treat.